-.
+- .
 Lodhar school has a computer lab, a science lab and a library.
-We are looking for ideas on developing these.
+We are looking for ideas on developing these. - .

-- .
 Sharing of ideas on using computer as a tool in education, donation of old laptops, software , web material, e-books, animations etc. - .
 Donations of interesting films, educational toys and books - .
 Maintain website, make brochures, collect newsletters and articles - .
 Help us upgrade sport activities for the school children. - .
 Vocational training for older children. - .
-Give ideas on retaining manpower and strengthening the organization who can describe the impact of your program.
+Give ideas on retaining manpower and strengthening the organization - .

-.
 Give ideas on moving towards a sustainable school.
 In order to achieve this self-sustenance, we would have to charge Rs.
 350 per child per month.
 The village children cannot afford this amount.
-We are having problems collecting even Rs.
-30 per month from each boy child.
+We are having collecting Rs.
+60 per month from each boy child.

 25..
-If possible, please provide us with the contact information of two individuals from your community
+If possible, please provide us with the contact information of two individuals from your community who can describe the impact of your program.